 Is the Answer Energy-Efficiency

 Energy efficiency is already gambling a sizable position inside the Heavy Industry.
-Still, with developing issues of greenhouse gas emissions and the skyrocketing price of electricity, it manifestly desires to do more.
-Before the 1970s, the U.S. Power intake grew in parallel to the gross home product (GDP).
-Had that trend continued, modern-day U.S. Energy call for might have extra than doubled, currently, the electricity consumption is 1.Five times that of 1970.
-Reduction in power consumption has resulted from an aggregate of strength green methods and a shift from electricity-intensive manufacturing toward a provider and information-primarily based economy.
+Still, with the development of greenhouse gas emissions and the skyrocketing price of electricity, it manifestly desires to do more.
+Before the 1970s, the U.S. Power intake grew parallel to the gross home product (GDP).
+If that trend continued, modern-day U.S. Energy calls might have more than doubled.
+Currently, the electricity consumption is 1.
+Five times that of 1970.
+Reduction in power consumption has resulted from an aggregate of strong methods and a shift from electricity-intensive manufacturing to a provider- and information-primarily based economy.

-Do Energy Efficient Transformers Hold the Key?
+Do Energy-Efficient Transformers Hold the Key?

 which are the most important loss-making components in electrical networks?